harshita795/PABLO-776F61/README.md

-# SNAPBAZAR
+# SNAPBAZAR - A Photo Curation App

 ## Overview

-SNAPBAZAR is a JavaScript project designed to manage user data and images.
-It provides functionalities for creating new users, searching for images, saving images, adding tags to images, and displaying search history.
+📸 SNAPBAZAR is a powerful photo curation application that allows users to search, save, tag, and manage photos from the Unsplash API.
+Built with *Node.js, Express, Sequelize, and SQLite*, this project ensures seamless API interactions and efficient database management.

 ## Features